-- · Under a coordinated operations agreement with the Bureau of Reclamation and the National Marine Fisheries Service, agreed to implement extreme measures within its district to generate conservation and place more water into New Melones Reservoir. - Limited farmers to 36 inches per acre in 2015 and reinforced a strict anti-theft policy. - · Began delivering pressurized water to some of its farmers in 2012, allowing them to use more efficient micro-irrigation techniques.
+- Under a coordinated operations agreement with the Bureau of Reclamation and the National Marine Fisheries Service, agreed to implement extreme measures within its district during the drought to generate conservation and place more water into New Melones Reservoir. - · Reduced allocations to farmers during the drought and reinforced a strict anti-theft policy. - Began delivering pressurized water to some of its farmers in 2012, allowing them to use more efficient micro-irrigation techniques.
 It resulted in a 30% reduction in water use at those farms and a 30% increase in crop yields.
-The project also reduced groundwater pumping by an estimated 12,500 acre-feet annually. - · Saved an estimated 2,300 acre-feet a year with installation of electronic flow measurement equipment. - Invested \$3 million to help farmers convert from flood to sprinkler or drip irrigation systems, provide for tail water recovery systems, scientific irrigation scheduling, soil moisture monitoring, ground leveling, regulating reservoirs and other measures.
+The project also reduced groundwater pumping by an estimated 12,500 acre-feet annually. - Saved an estimated 2,300 acre-feet a year with installation of electronic flow measurement equipment. - Invested \$3 million to help farmers convert from flood to sprinkler or drip irrigation systems, provide for tail water recovery systems, scientific irrigation scheduling, soil moisture monitoring, ground leveling, regulating reservoirs and other measures.
 An estimated 2,700 acre-feet of water was saved annually in the past $3\frac{1}{2}$ years. - · Instituted volumetric billing in 2010, which inspired ag customers to reduce their irrigation use in order to lower their costs and save water.